s4hts/HTStream/README.md

 Please see the web page for install and usage instructions: https://s4hts.github.io/HTStream/

+And this page for a Docker image: https://hub.docker.com/r/dzs74/htstream.

 If you encounter any bugs or have suggestions for improvement, please post them to: https://github.com/s4hts/HTStream/issues